 With this project, I am not attempting to summarize each state.
 I’m not trying to have the quintessential experience of each state.
 I’m not observing from a distance.
 I am having an experience in each state, as myself: a white, female, queer, mother, artist from Seattle.

 The resulting paintings are semi-abstract and landscape-based (“landscape” being very broadly defined) with a personal narrative running underneath.
 I see this work as a three-pronged effort: I am looking at my agency in the landscape; I am trying to spend more time in the place by painting it; I am using paint to make physical contact again.
 In this intimate way, the paintings explore the concept of landscape as a lover and loved one, enmeshed with the paint, and without the safe distance usually afforded by the Sublime in traditional Western landscape painting.

 "Whenever I find myself growing grim about the mouth; whenever it is a damp, drizzly November in my soul; whenever I find myself involuntarily pausing before coffin warehouses, and bringing up the rear of every funeral I meet; and especially whenever my hypos get such an upper hand of me, that it requires a strong moral principle to prevent me from deliberately stepping into the street, and methodically knocking people's hats off - then, I account it high time to get to sea as soon as I can.
 This is my substitute for pistol and ball."

 - Herman Melville, Moby-Dick, 1851

-You can read my red state trip diary here.
+You can read my experiences in each state in my red country trip diary, here.